Antifreeze poisoning

 - Blood and urine tests

-- Breathing support, including oxygen, tube through the mouth into the throat, and breathing machine
+- Breathing support, including oxygen, a tube through the mouth into the throat, and attachment to a breathing machine (ventilator)

 - Chest x-ray